ecrucru/anticrux/README.md

 - Download the APK file from the link above
 - Click on the downloaded file
 - Validate the installation
-- Go back to the settings to deativate the unsafe sources
+- Go back to the settings to deactivate the unsafe sources
 - Run the application

 For **Windows Phone**, the application is made available from a technical perspective.
 It has not been tested with a real device.